 Unlike in C or Java, a function may return multiple results.
-This is indicated in the function declaration by giving a list of return types, separated by commas.
-The result of the function is a list of expressions, separated by commas.
+This is indicated in the function definition by giving a list of return types, separated by commas.
+If the list is absent, the function is a procedure.
+The result of a function is a list of expressions, separated by commas.
 For example, the following function returns a pair of integers.